okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/using-console/index.md

 - **Status:**: Lists the operation status of the Okta service and any running agents.
 - **Tasks:**: Lists issues in your org that require attention.
 You can filter by active (default) or unsubscribed tasks.
 - **Org changes:**: Displays system logs showing all the org changes in the last seven days.
-- **Security Monitoring:**: Displays security related information such as recommended security tasks and suspicious user activity.
+- **Security Monitoring:**: Displays security-related information such as recommended security tasks and suspicious user activity.

 A search bar at the top of the Dashboard lets you quickly bring up information on a specific user or app.